-Lady Palm (Rhapis excelsa) Indoor Care, Common Problems & Solutions
+Lady Palm (Rhapis excelsa) Indoor Care; Watering, Light, Soil, Fertilizer, Problems

-Rhapis excelsa is among favorite Palm varieties and grows in multi-stemmed clumps with numerous, glossy, evergreen leaves which are divided into broad, ribbed segments.
+Rhapis excelsa commonly called Lady Palm is among favorite Palm varieties and features multi-stemmed clumps with numerous, glossy, evergreen leaves which are divided into broad, ribbed segments.

 Lady Palm belongs to the group of palms called fan palms as they produce fronds which are split into numerous segments radiating from a point at the base (fan-like segments which look-like a lady's fan).
 The segments may be entirely or only partly divided.